2 men missing in Raleigh were killed, police say; 3 arrested

-James Daishawn Robinson, 21, and Ryan Craig Veach, 19, have been charged with two counts of murder in connection with the homicides, police said.
+James Daishawn Robinson, 21, and Ryan Craig Veach, 19, have been charged with two counts of murder in connection with the homicides of Anthony McCall and Brendan Hurley, police said.

 Stay on top of breaking news stories with the ABC11 News App